seven-foot-two/turtle-time/README.md

 ### Machine Learning Model Selection

+The team determined that the machine learning model for implementation was the VotingClassifier ensemble with soft voting.
+The top five classifiers previously tested (based on accuracy score) were selected for inclusion in the voting ensemble.
+With soft voting, each classifier provides a probability value that a specific data point belongs to a particular target class (`blue` or `red` winner).
+The predictions are then added up, and the target label with the greatest sum of weighted probabilities wins the vote.
+Using VotingClassifier results in better performance than that of any of the five models used in the ensemble.
+However, one drawback of using this ensemble is that all the models equally contribute to the prediction, even though some might perform better than others.

 | **Classifier**                  | **Balanced Accuracy Score** | **Precision** | **Precision_Blue** | **Precision_Red** | **Recall** | **Recall_Blue** | **Recall_Red** | **Parameters**                |
 |---------------------------------|-----------------------------|---------------|--------------------|-------------------|------------|-----------------|----------------|-------------------------------|
 | **XGBClassifier**               | 0.899                       | 0.898         | 0.881              | 0.907             | 0.899      | 0.813           | 0.943          | random_state=0                |